alexpreynolds/disjoint-windows/README.md

 0.05247 0.30294 0.36386 0.92198 0.73372 9.92041
 ```

+We expect that approaches we use should give better overall attributes, except for the maximum.
+We also expect that the approaches used return at least some elements that have this maximum score.

+### `walkers`

+Our Walker's Alias approach retrieves about 2.8% of input elements, before it retrieves the same high-scoring elements and must quit early.
+This amounts to ~86k of the 100k element subset we require, so we do not compare this method here.

+### `priority_queue`

+The max-heap approach returns 94972 of the requested 100k elements (95%).
+The heap gets exhausted faster than we can retrieve the elements we want.
+This may be due to high-scoring elements being close to one another, such that they are popped off the top of the heap and rejected too quickly.

+A `priority_queue_with_jitter` target adds noise to the weights, to try to get more separation before constructing the heap.
+This performed worse (92067 elements returned).

+### `wis_via_iteration`

+The weighted-interval scheduling approach of `wis_via_iteration` generates ~104k non-overlapping elements over our test input, and so we are able to return 100k high-scoring, non-overlapping intervals.
+We can use the `wis_via_iteration_summaries` target to compare the baseline signal distribution in the original windows against the distribution in our 104k- and 100k-window subsets.

-We would expect (and we observe) that the ~104k `wis_via_iteration` subset (no `k` specified) has a better signal profile, as we are picking a locally optimal set of high-score intervals:
+We observe that the ~104k `wis_via_iteration` subset (no `k` specified) has a better signal profile, as we are picking a locally optimal set of high-score intervals:

 ```
 $ cut -f4 ../results/output.wis_via_iteration.all.bed | Rscript -e 'summary (as.numeric (readLines ("stdin")))'